ranking-agent/strider/README.md

 docker build -t strider .
 ```

-Strider utilizes Neo4j as a graph database, rabbitMQ for message passing, and redis for local storage.
+Strider utilizes Neo4j as an internal graph cache, RabbitMQ for message passing, and Redis for local storage.
 These are provided and configured through standard container images and docker-compose.
 Strider requires a [custom Neo4j plugin](https://github.com/TranslatorIIPrototypes/strider-neo4j) to be placed in the neo4j_plugins directory.
 A pre-built version of the plugin can be download and saved to the correct location using

 ```bash
 curl -L https://github.com/TranslatorIIPrototypes/strider-neo4j/releases/download/v1.0.0/strider-1.0.0.jar -o neo4j_plugins/strider-1.0.0.jar
 ```

-A set of environmental variables must be defined.
-Make sure to replace "***" with actual passwords.
+A set of environmental variables must be defined in a `.env` file.
+Make sure to replace `***` with actual passwords.

 ```bash
 SUPERVISOR_PORT=9000